secretflavours/secretflavours/index.md

 _Reunion Cafe & Secret Flavours presents_

-# b o s s a ;&nbsp k i t c h e n

 ![image](/assets/images/BOSSA_KITCHEN.png)

 ## A journey into the delicious food and vibrant music of Brazil.

-An unforgettable Friday night: a supper club with samba. <br>
+An unforgettable Friday night: a supper club with bossa. <br>
 3 course menu with brazilian iconic dishes followed by a dance party with DJ up to 1am.

 ### 7th of June, 7:30pm